The Five Children and It Trilogy by E. Nesbit

 Then two years later the Psammead was back.
 It came in The Story of the Amulet.
 Nothing shows more clearly how hard E. Nesbit tried not to allow the creatures of her imagination rule her stories the way she allowed the Psammead to return.
 She had promised her readers that he would, and she kept that promise, but only insofar as he fit in with her new interests.

 The poor creature reappeared in a most humiliating way.
 The children found it for sale in a pet shop, where it was called a ‘mangy old monkey.’
 It could not be said to be humbled by its circumstances, nothing could get it to do that, but it almost pleaded with the children to get it away.

 … From the beginning, even though it could no longer grant the children’s wishes, the Psammead stole the story.
 It utterly refused to be kept in its place.
 “You’ve saved my life and I am not ungrateful — but it doesn’t change your nature or mine.
 You’re still very ignorant, and rather silly, and I am worth a thousand of you any day of the week.”

-If E. Nesbit’s readers hoped because the Psammead was back he was going to remain with them they were disappointed.
-By the end of The Story of the Amulet she had finished with amulets and Psammeads … The Psammead vanished, to live as far as is know forever, by the great temple of Baalbec. (—Mary Noel Streatfeild)
+If E. Nesbit’s readers hoped that because the Psammead was back he was going to remain with them, they were disappointed.
+By the end of The Story of the Amulet, she had finished with amulets and Psammeads … The Psammead vanished, to live as far as is know forever, by the great temple of Baalbec. (—Mary Noel Streatfeild)

 The Story of the Amulet on Amazon